PRINT by DANIEL MITSUI

 Master Cheng’s Ink Garden includes a picture of an angel blinding the men of Sodom.
 For this, I substituted one of the city’s destruction, as this is the actual subject of Ricci’s lesson.
 The skeleton is based on one painted in a handscroll by Luo Pin.
 This, too, is a Chinese work of art that copies a European print, an engraving by Hendrik Hondius the Elder.
 Ricci’s lesson includes a curious detail not mentioned in the Book of Genesis; he tells that the consuming fire from heaven incinerated not only the men of the city, but the animals and insects as well.
 It is for this reason that I drew a horse and a moth engulfed in flames.

-I modified the colors from the original drawing when creating the print file (which is shown on this page) and made a few other small changes.
+I modified the colors from the original drawing when creating the print file (shown here) and made a few other small changes.

-An open-edition giclée print of this drawing is available for $144.
+An open-edition giclée print is available for $144.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.